 King aptly realised that this is the only way that lasting change can be made.

-Because when we aim to redress our suffering by means of violence and other acts of evil, the best that can be hope for is revolution.
-Though the term has a positive connotation, it must be reminded that when defined, it essentially means to “come full circle” i.e. back where we started and where one group of people are responsible for the injustice suffered by another group of people.
+Because when we aim to redress our suffering by means of violence and other acts of evil, the best that can be hoped for is revolution – but not in the positive connotations of the word.
+When defined, revolution means to “come full circle” i.e. back where we started and where one group of people are responsible for the injustice suffered by another group of people.

 As the need for protest continues into 2015, we must not forget this crucial lesson – that real change comes about via non-violence.